centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 [{"catalog_guid:"1234","catalog_code":"1234"}]}'
 ```

-> The list of fields is not exhaustive.
-Examples are available in the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/REST%20API%20-%20Create%20an%20incident-request/).
+> The list of possible fields in the form is not exhaustive, see the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/REST%20API%20-%20Create%20an%20incident-request/).

 ### Test the closing of a ticket